Spring Scoria Cleanup

 Noxious Weed Spraying

-The City of Steamboat Springs hires a private contractor to spray for whitetop in the city's right-of-way, typically schedule in May/June, weather permitting.
+The City of Steamboat Springs hires a private contractor to spray for whitetop in the city’s right-of-way, work is typically scheduled in May/June, weather permitting.

 A harmless blue dye is used to identify areas that have been sprayed.
-If you have any questions, please contact David Van Winkle at 879-1809.
+If you have any questions, please contact the Streets Division at 879-1807.

 The City of Steamboat Springs Adopt-A-Street program encompasses collector streets including Mt.
 Werner Rd., Pine Grove Rd., Walton Creek Rd., Village Cir., Steamboat Blvd., and Elk River Rd.

-Groups or individuals that are interested in keeping a city collector street litter free may apply at the Public Works Shop, 850 Critter Ct., or call David Van Winkle at 879-1807.
+Groups or individuals interested in keeping a city collector street litter free may download an application at the link below and submit via email to the Streets Superintendent at email@example.com

 All street excavations will use Flow Fill for the top one foot of trench repair and steel plated for 24 hours for curing time.
 A 4-inch patch will still be required with the asphalt contractor removing the top 4-inch Flow Fill then replacing it with asphalt in two (2) 2-inch lifts.